BLOG

 The ban on trigger leads creates a critical shift in how loan officers generate and compete for originations.
 Without access to credit-triggered lead lists, the playing field changes in three key ways:

-• Less inbound noise: Clients are less likely to be overwhelmed by unsolicited offers after a mortgage inquiry.
+• Less inbound noise: Borrowers will no longer be overwhelmed by unsolicited offers after a mortgage inquiry.
 This gives you a clearer opportunity to build trust and deepen the relationship.

 homebot demo trigger leads